microsoft/pxt-adafruit/docs/learnsystem/logic-lab/expressions.md

 * **NOT** ``sick`` **=** ``I feel well``
 * ``I can swim`` **OR** ``I'm in a boat`` **=** ``I'm floating``

 You see the AND, NOT, and OR in the example word equations?
 These are our logical _operators_.
 Every day we make decisions when we think about one or more facts together using these operators.
 Sometimes, it's necessary for all facts to be true in order for the conclusion to be true.
 This is the case when the AND operator is used.
-When analyzing facts with the OR operator, only on fact needs to be true for the conclusion to be true also.
+When analyzing facts with the OR operator, only one fact needs to be true for the conclusion to be true also.

 Making a decision may require more than just one or two facts.
 When this happens, another operator is needed to combine the facts together to make a conclusion.
 In the last example word equation, you actually might not be floating if just those two condtions are true.
 To correctly prove that you're actually floating, you need to state that you're in water too.